IanGlass/budgetty/README.md

             }
         },

+        /** Iterates through the expenses list and calculates their respective percentages.
+         */
         calculatePercentages: function() {
             data.allItems.exp.forEach(function(item) {
                 item.calcPercentage(data.totals.inc);
             });
         },

+        /** Collates a list of all the percentages in the expenses list.
+         * @return {array} Array of percentages for the expenses list.
+         */
         getPercentages: function() {
             var allPercentages = data.allItems.exp.map(function(item) {
                 return item.percentage;